eggheadio/eggheadio-course-notes/build-a-server-rendered-reactjs-application-with-nextjs/notes/09-style-nextjs-applications-using-css-in-js-and-styled-jsx.md

 1. We want to make sure that we include `jsx` attribute on the `<style>` tag.
 2. We're using a set of brackets and template strings, and including our styles within.
 3. Inside of the style tags, we are able to use traditional CSS names and formatting.
+4. When using Styled JSX, Next puts the styles in the `<head>` of the document, instead of inline like the CSS-in-JS approach does.